 Published on 24th November 2019

-Former Guild chairman and senior George Thomson has died aged 88 after a long and illustrious career in agricultural journalism, notably on Farmers Guardian.
+Former Guild chairman and senior Fellow of the Guild, George Thomson, has died aged 88 after a long and illustrious career in agricultural journalism, notably on Farmers Guardian.

 George served on the Guild management council and was chairman in 1979, after which his service was recognised as a fellow of the Guild.

 He also received the Guild’s prestigious Netherthorpe Communicator of the Year Award in 1993 in recognition of his outstanding contribution to agricultural journalism.